Sign up to our newsletter for exclusive specials!

 Consistenly on RealSelf, HealthGrades and Google.
 In Best Doctors and Castle & Connolly's Best Doctors.

 Breast reduction is a surgical procedure that aims to reduce breast and fatty tissue in order to create smaller, more proportional breasts.
 Techniques commonly use incisions to surgically remove the tissues, although liposuction can sometimes be used during the same surgical session.
-Breast reduction often accompanies other breast procedures like a breast lift or nipple surgery.
+Breast reduction in the Phoenix, Scottsdale, and Glendale, AZ area often accompanies other breast procedures like a breast lift or nipple surgery.
 It’s sometimes performed as a part of a mommy makeover because of the effect that pregnancy can have on the breasts.

 Exceptionally large breasts can be disabling in terms of back, neck, and shoulder pain.
 It is often difficult for these women to find bras or clothing that fit properly.
 They may feel self-conscious in public and avoid activities which make their breasts stand out (such as jogging or aerobics).
 Breast reduction surgery can help.